-Harvesting Spanish Lavender
+Harvesting Spanish lavender

 Spanish Lavender flowers are harvested for use in essential oil production, potpourri sachets, perfume, and other useful applications.
-Lavender is usually harvested in the morning once dew has dried but before the temperature becomes too hot.
+Lavender is usually harvested in the morning once the dew has dried but before the temperature becomes too hot.

 When whole spikes are to be dried, the lavender is generally harvested in early summer when only the first two flowers have bloomed.
 The majority of the flowers that have not yet opened will dry on the spike, leading to a beautiful spire of dried fragrant flowers.
 Lavender harvested as the first flowers are opening can also be used in fresh floral bouquets and arrangements.
-Lavender harvested with a significant number of flowers have opened can be used for lavender sachets or potpourri.
+Lavender harvested with a significant number of flowers opened can be used for lavender sachets or potpourri.

-Spanish Lavender plants are generally quite hardy, but can fall victim to several common fungal, bacterial, and viral plant diseases.
+Spanish Lavender plants are generally quite hardy but can fall victim to several common fungal, bacterial, and viral plant diseases.
 Disease is most common in rainy, humid climates.

 Fungal disease, particularly leafspot fungi (Septoria lavandulae) and root rot caused by Phytophthora mold, can occur in lavender plants grown in areas with high rainfall and/or frequent overhead watering.
 Root rot typically also occurs where soil does not drain out excess water.
 Take care to ensure soil is draining well and that air is circulating around the base of the plant.